danielharrell/does_music_move/does_music_move.md

 ##### The nonsense it makes. [nonsense]

-To see this, we can start by now comparing the movement we hear in music, with the movement of things we observe more generally.
-Consider, for example, the difference between the movement of a melody, like "Twinkle, Twinkle" again, and the movement of our hand in following that melody, as if to conduct it.
-We would say that both rise and fall, and do so not just in time but in space, through a discernible change of place.
+To see this, we can start by now comparing the movement we hear in music, with motion as we observe this more generally.
+Consider, for example, the difference between the movement of a melody, like "Twinkle, Twinkle" again, and the motion of our hand in following that melody, as if to conduct it.
+We could say that both rise and fall, and do so not just in time but in space, through a discernible change of place.
 But there is also a difference.
-For as I discussed earlier, we hear the change of place in the melody, such as the leap from ˆ1 to ˆ5 in "Twinkle, Twinkle", without having to hear any notes between.
-The motion happens, so we might say, *discretely*.
+For as I discussed earlier, we hear the change of place in the melody, such as the leap from the one-tone to the five-tone in "Twinkle, Twinkle", without having to hear any tones between.
+The movement happens, so we might say, *discretely*.
 By contrast, we see the hand's change of place happen *continuously*, from place to place through *all* the places between.
-And this continuity would seem a necessary feature of its movement.
+And this continuity would seem a necessary feature of its motion.
 For if our hand got from place to place discretely, like the melody did, skipping places along the way, then it would look to us as if our hand reached each place not by motion, but rather by magic.
-Or at least we would be tempted to think there was something in the space where the motion occurred, beyond *just* space, that was interrupting the motion, by disrupting the continuity the motion would otherwise have.
+Or at least we would be tempted to think there was something in the space where the motion occurred, beyond *just space*, that was interrupting the motion, disrupting the continuity the motion would otherwise have.
 But this is one reason, then, to think that there isn't really a space for the melody to move in.
 For if there were, then it would allow the melody to move in it continuously rather than discretely.

-But this points to a still deeper difference between the movement of the melody and the movement of our hand in following it.
+But this points to a still deeper difference between the movement of the melody and the motion of our hand in following it.
 For the melody is *composed* of the notes it moves between, while our hand is not so composed of the places it moves between.
 And this explains at once